tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 ### 2.1 What is meant by "Test"? (non-normative)

 We use the capitalized term "Test" to mean something specific in the BDQ Standard.
 A "Test" is any instance of a subclass of `bdqffdq:DataQualityNeed` (e.g., `bdqffdq:Validation`) composed with an instance of a subclass of `bdqffdq:Method` (e.g., `bdqffdq:ValidationMethod`) composed with an instance of `bdqffdq:Specification`.
-When run by an `Implementation`, each BDQ Test can produce a `Data Quality Report` consisting of `bdqffdq:Assertions`.
+When run by an `Implementation`, each BDQ Test can produce a `Data Quality Report` consisting of `bdqffdq:Responses`.
 See the diagrams and further information in the [Fitness For Use Framework Ontology Guide](../guide/bdqffdq/index.md).

 The scope of each BDQ Test is largely provided by the properties of a `bdqffdq:Specification`.
 The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) used in the specification are included in the `Information Elements` (`bdqffdq:InformationElement`).
 The specification also includes references to external authorities (external to the test specification, and usually also external to the Darwin Core standard, Wieczorek et al. 2012) that are required to implement the Test, for example, references to an ISO standard or a GBIF maintained controlled vocabulary.
 Such authoritative references are listed under `sourceAuthority` (`bdq:sourceAuthority`) with a link to the authority and optionally, a link to a specific online resource required for the `Implementation` of the Test.